meliopolis/chainhopper-sdk/README.md

 const exactResult = await writeContract(config, selectedMigration);
 ```

-Calling `writeContract` open up a wallet window for signing the transaction and initiating the migration process.
+Calling `writeContract` opens up a wallet window for signing the transaction and initiating the migration process.

 ## Advanced Options